 The humble spud seems to draw more controversy than it deserves.
 Perhaps, as with most people and institutions at the top, others want to pull it down.
-There is a constant need to defend potatoes, particularly from a nutritional perspective, and provide the facts about potatoes and their nutritional benefits to decision-makers, influencers, and the public.
+There is a constant need to defend potatoes, particularly from a nutritional perspective, and provide the facts about potatoes and their nutritional benefits to decision-makers, influencers, and the general public.

 Industry Outreach communications must be two-way.
 Just as it is important to communicate to the industry, we must listen and respond.
-We will monitor the pulse of the industry and provide insights and information to the Administrative Committee and management staff to ensure awareness.
-Concerns and dissatisfaction will be identified and addressed early on.
-New ideas on how to improve the U.S. potato industry communications and Potatoes USA programs will be conveyed to those who can make the ideas a reality.
+We monitor the pulse of the industry and provide insights and information to the Administrative Committee and management staff to ensure awareness.
+Concerns will be identified and addressed early on.
+New ideas on improving the U.S. potato industry communications and Potatoes USA programs will be conveyed to those who can bring ideas to fruition.

-The goal is for the industry to know the who, what, why, how, and where of Potatoes USA programs and the potato markets, but most importantly, the "why it is important to me."
-This will be accomplished by using cost-effective communication vehicles to maximize funding for marketing programs and minimize the amount invested in talking to ourselves.
+The goal is for the industry to know the who, what, why, how, and where of topics impacting the potato industry and of Potatoes USA programs.
+This is accomplished by using cost-effective communication vehicles.